iOS 26

 Screenshot of macOS method for turning Do Not Disturb off.

-If it’s your Mac that was in DNM, deactivate it by clicking on the menu icon in the upper right corner of your Mac, and clicking on the switch next to it to turn it off.
+If your Mac was in DNM, deactivate it by clicking on the menu icon in the upper right corner of your Mac and clicking on the switch next to it to turn it off.

 You can also swipe with your two fingers from the left edge of the trackpad to the right to access the Notification Center.

-If you wish to not deactivate DNM but still want to use AirDrop, just awake your device so it can be discoverable.
-It doesn’t matter if DNM is set on “Always or While iPhone is locked”.
+If you wish not to deactivate DNM but still want to use AirDrop, just awaken your device so it can be discovered.
+It doesn’t matter if DNM is set on “Always or While iPhone is locked.”

 3. Is Personal Hotspot on?

 This happens to me all the time.
-If Personal Hotspot is on, AirDrop won’t work since both features rely on the Wi-Fi connection.
-We recommend you turn Personal Hotspot off in order for AirDrop to work.
+If Personal Hotspot is on, AirDrop won’t work since both features rely on Wi-Fi.
+We recommend you turn Personal Hotspot off so that AirDrop can work.

-To do so, head over to Settings on your phone, tap Personal Hotspot and switch the toggle off to deactivate it.
-Once Personal Hotspot is off on your iPhone, you may need to manually disconnect your Mac from it.
+To do so, go to Settings on your phone, tap Personal Hotspot, and toggle the toggle off to deactivate it.
+Once Personal Hotspot is off on your iPhone, you may need to disconnect your Mac manually.

 4. Is your device discoverable in AirDrop?

-Another common reason why AirDrop is not working is your device is not discoverable.
-Here’s what you need to do to let others see your device in AirDrop.
+Another common reason AirDrop is not working is that your device is not discoverable.
+Here’s how to let others see your device in AirDrop.

 Screenshot of Mac AirDrop discoverable settings.